ivee-tech/BlueprintMgmt/README.md

 Particular to **Azure Blueprint**, you must give high-level permissions to both **BlueprintMgmt** and **Azure Blueprint** applications.
 **Azure Blueprint** has a static Application Id (<code>f71766dc-90d9-4b7d-bd9d-4499c4331c3f</code>), but its Azure AD Object Id is different on different tenants.
 **Azure Blueprint** is registered as Enterprise Application.
-In order to get information, run the following PowerShell script:
+To get information about the application, run the following PowerShell script:

 ``` PowerShell
 # Azure Blueprint